Fall: Sept 7 – Dec 11, 2026

 Stylish off-campus accommodations

-Airport pickup and Hop Well-come Program
+Airport pickup and reception

 24/7 Hop support and your Hop Go-To (other programs say Resident Director)